vue-feathers/vue-feathers/readme.md

   },
   mounted() { // When the component is mounted...
     this.$F.service('users')
-      .watch({listStrategy: 'always'}) // watch for changes and always send the full dataset on change .find() // fetch all
+      .watch({listStrategy: 'always'}) // watch 'users' for changes and always send the full dataset on change .find() // fetch all
       .subscribe(users => { // Whenever data arrives...
         this.users = users // store it.